guygo12345/simulator/README.md

-Welcome to Vidar carla simulator
+# Welcome to the Vidar simulator project

-To run the simulator run:
+## To run the simulator in terminal:

 cd ~/simulator/gen_dumps/carla_scripts